plutomi/plutomi/README.md

 For the database, we are using [MongoDB on Atlas](https://www.mongodb.com/atlas/database) where we store everything in one collection.
 We write small documents and index a `relatedTo` attribute that is shared across all items.
 For most queries, we can get an item and all of the items it is related to without using `$lookup`.
 You can check [this video](https://youtu.be/eEENrNKxCdw?t=1190) for a demonstration of this technique.

 Logging is handled by [Axiom](https://axiom.co/) but this isn't required.
+Do note that we disabled local logging in production [due to cost reasons](https://github.com/plutomi/plutomi/issues/944).

 ### Running Locally